 This archeological area contains a huge assortment of fossil beds and sites, which host classics like the Allosaurus, Stegosaurus, and Barosaurus, among others.

-Besides bones, there are also lots of ancient petroglyphs and a pretty epic canyon that’s great for hiking.
+Besides bones, there are also lots of ancient petroglyphs and a pretty epic canyon with some of the most amazing hiking trails.

 28. Puff ganja in the first state to legalize marijuana